Making homemade vegetable broth has never been easier! Now you can make your own vegetable broth using kitchen scraps.

 - 1–2 sprigs each: fresh thyme, rosemary

-- Add frozen vegetable scraps to a 6-quart or bigger stock pot.
-Add water and the remainder of the ingredients.
+- Add frozen vegetable scraps to a 6-quart stock pot.
+Add water and the remaining ingredients.
 You should have enough water in the pot where you can easily stir the vegetables.

 - Cover and bring to a boil.
 Reduce heat to a bare simmer, and cook, uncovered, for 1 hour, stirring occasionally.

-- Cool completely at room temperature and then divide into storage containers or gallon size ziploc bags.
-Store in refrigerator for up to one week or freeze for up to 3 months.
+- Cool completely at room temperature and then divide into storage containers or gallon size freezer bags.
+Store in the refrigerator for up to one week or freeze for up to 3 months.